mbta/dotcom/README.md

     ```
     npm run install
     ```
-    You won't see a `node_modules` folder at the root of this project -- this installs packages into `apps/site/assets`.
+    You won't see a `node_modules` folder at the root of this project -- this installs packages into `assets`.

     Minor note - you may see a prompt to upgrade `npm`.
-This isn't needed, and `"lockfileVersion": 1` in our `apps/site/assets/package-lock.json` file means it was generated with an `npm` version prior to 7.
+This isn't needed, and `"lockfileVersion": 1` in our `assets/package-lock.json` file means it was generated with an `npm` version prior to 7.

 1. Build the project:
     ```